kunzjacq/Additive_DFTs/README.md

 Target `product_test` requires a compiled version of gf2x for the target platform to be placed in `lib/` (for Linux) or `lib_mingw/` (for Windows).
 The finite field used is GF(2<sup>64</sup>).

 ## TODO
-  * Check the availability of the instructions used (SSE2, PCLMULQDQ) at runtime, before attempting to use them.
   * Improve the memory usage of the product function.
 If v is the storage required for the output polynomial rounded to the next power of two, the additional memory required can be reduced from 4v to 3v at no computational cost.
 It can be further reduced with an increase of computation time.